The Architecture

 • control AI outputs,

-• enforce behavior,
+• enforce model behavior,

-• replace human judgment,
+• replace human judgment or institutional governance,

 System Integration

-How AI OSI Operates Alongside Existing Toolchains
+How Framework Operates Alongside Existing Toolchains

 • development workflows,

-• deployment pipelines,
+• deployment and operational pipelines,

-• logging and monitoring systems,
+• logging, monitoring, and observability systems,

-• audit and compliance processes.
+• audit, compliance, and governance processes.

 Scope and Limits

-• a reference model for accountability.
+a reference framework for durable AI oversight and institutional accountability.

-AI OSI does not provide:
+The AI OSI™ framework does not provide:

 • regulatory authority,